 - as to whether an insolvency procedure is appropriate

-This letter is used with debts based in England and Wales.
+This letter is used with debts based in England, Wales or Scotland.